All Episodes

 Would you want that job?

-That's an insane job to get.
+No, that's an insane job to get.

 Well, it's good that you want to be a doctor.

-You know, society needs doctors, but in order to become a doctor, you gotta kill the doctor who's ahead of you.
+But in order to become a doctor, you got to kill the doctor who's ahead of you.

 Like, what kind of system would you set up?

-Wherein's can I kind of stop you there?
+Wherein I kind of stopped you there?

-That's I don't think that's a valid metaphor.
+I don't think that's a valid metaphor.

 Okay, go ahead.

-I I was with you until you brought up doctors trying to get ahead.
+I was with you until you brought up doctors trying to get ahead.

-I think what they were saying again, but I think you went off task there was on human nature, that we all have the capacity to sin, and because government is force, if you elected these people who are susceptible to sin, then they could be corrupted and then use the force against their own people who elected them because in the end it is a it is a social construct that is based upon human nature.
+And because government is force, if you elected these people who are susceptible to sin, then they could be corrupted and then use the force against their own people who elected them.

-So I'm saying the thing that they were saying, much like Jung would argue is that you have to basically constantly do the shadow work to understand your capacity for evil.
+So I'm saying the thing that they were saying, much like Jung would argue, is that you have to basically constantly do the shadow work to understand your capacity for evil.

 So you could say, what is good?